ScilifelabDataCentre/data.scilifelab.se/content/about/_index.md

 ## About the SciLifeLab Data Platform

 In order for the Swedish life science research community to generate cutting-edge data-driven research, it will need access to appropriate services, tools, and support.
-The *SciLifeLab Data Platform* comprises both a **[technical hosting environment](/services/hosting/)** for data-centric tools and databases, and a **website**.
-Both elements work together with the aim of supporting and accelerating data-driven life science research in Sweden.
-The platform is funded by the [SciLifeLab & Wallenberg National Program for Data-Driven Life Science (DDLS)](https://www.scilifelab.se/data-driven).
-However, the SciLifeLab Data Platform aims to serve all life science researchers and data-producing facilities in Sweden.
-This means that you do not need to be part of the DDLS to have your tools/databases hosted, or to contribute to the website content.
+The *SciLifeLab Data Platform* comprises both a technical infrastructure for data-centric research and a **website** that promotes relevant services, research, events, and training.
+The platform is funded by the [SciLifeLab & Wallenberg National Program for Data-Driven Life Science (DDLS)](https://www.scilifelab.se/data-driven) but is open to all life science researchers and data-producing facilities in Sweden, regardless of their affiliation with DDLS.

 The services hosted on the SciLifeLab Data Platform adhere to the values of [Open Science](https://ec.europa.eu/info/research-and-innovation/strategy/strategy-2020-2024/our-digital-future/open-science_en), [Transparent research](https://www.ucl.ac.uk/research/strategy-and-policy/research-transparency), and [FAIR (Findable, Accessible, Interoperable, Reusable)](https://doi.org/10.1038/sdata.2016.18), as well as good data management practices throughout the data lifecycle.